From salty southern meals to sugary sippin’s and late night nibbles, there are plenty of ways to savor Savannah.

 1. Fried Green Tomatoes

 This simple golden side peaked in popularity when the movie “Fried Green Tomatoes” came out in 1991.
-Though it’s been said to be southern fare for years, this dish has its own secret backstory, emerging from Jewish immigrants in the Northeast and Midwest before becoming a star of the South.
-Some of the first recipes found published on this traditional tomato dish appeared in America were in Jewish cookbooks, before showing up in cookbooks in the Midwest and newspapers.
+Though it’s been said to be southern fare for years, this dish has its own secret backstory.
+It emerged from Jewish immigrants in the Northeast and Midwest before becoming a star of the South.
+Some of the first recipes found published on this dish appeared in America were in Jewish cookbooks.
+It then starting showing up in cookbooks in the Midwest and newspapers.
 No matter where they’re from, we’re just glad they’re here and you can find them almost anywhere.
-So forget the fried pickles and try this crispy creation!
+So forget the fried pickles and savor Svannah this crispy creation!

 Where?
 Tubby's Seafood, 45 Bistro or Belford's